suncet/.github/profile/README.md

 1. Written in python 3, following PEP8
 2. Missing/bad data flag is NaN.
 Not 0.
 Not -1.
 Certainly not a combination of different things.
 Consistent across all data levels.
 3. Clean Code practices will be followed as much as possible.
+   * Classes should usually be nouns, functions usually verbs
    * Variable names are verbose but concise to their scope
    * Functions should only be a few lines long each (e.g., roughly < 10)
    * The level of abstraction of every line of code should correspond to its neighboring lines of code